 How to Choose Mattress Firmness When You Are a Skinny Sleeper

 - If you are a lightweight side sleeper, you need plenty of cushioning for your hips and shoulders.
 The comfort layers of your mattress should be rather plushy and allow your body to sink nicely into them.
-If we look at the mattress firmness scale, where 1 is the plushiest and 10 is the firmest, petite side sleepers should pick something rated around 3.
+If we look at the mattress firmness scale, where 1 is the plushiest and 10 is the firmest, the best mattress for petite side sleepers would rate around 3.

 - If you are a skinny back sleeper, you require slightly more support and less cushioning (just a moderate amount to let the hips and the buttocks sink in).
 Back sleepers are recommended to choose medium mattresses, but petite users need something a bit softer (around 5 on the firmness scale).